DEALING WITH A PERSON WITH DEPRESSION

 Most of us have had a bout of depression.
 Some have deep or clinical depression.
 Their world is dark, hopeless, unloving, hurtful, and everything and everybody are seen in a negative light.
 Maybe I should say a negative darkness.
 Many with depression will say they feel as if a dark cloud is hanging over them or that a dark blanket envelops them when they walk away from a well lit area filled with "normal" people and into their own living space.

-People who have overcome depression are more empathetic toward others, especially those who are going through a bout of depression.
+People who have overcome depression are more empathetic toward others, especially those who are going through a phase of depression.
 Sometimes just talking it out makes a big difference.
 People who have had situational depression or worse are better equipped to handle a future situation because they have been through a storm or storms and realize the sun will shine again.
 They actually become stronger.

 Self-discipline is needed in order to be an overcomer of suicidal thoughts, depression or anxiety.
-"Do you not know that in a race all the runners run, but only one gets the prize?
+Paul says in the book of Corinthians, "Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last, but we do it to get a crown that will last forever.
 Therefore I do not run like someone running aimlessly; I do not fight like a boxer beating the air.
 No, I strike a blow to my body and make it my slave so that after I have preached to others, I myself will not be disqualified for the prize" I Corinthians 9:24-27, NIV.
 Focus on serving others and give it your all.
 "Whatever your hand finds to do, do it with all your might..."
 Eccl.
 9:10a.

 No comments: